-Research Square is a new preprint platform that allows you to share your work early, gain feedback on your manuscript, and discover emerging science all in one place.
+Research Square is a preprint platform that allows you to share your work early, gain feedback and improve your manuscript, and discover emerging science all in one place.

-Articles posted to the platform have not undergone peer review and should not be used to influence medical decisions.
+Articles posted to Research Square have not undergone peer review and should not be used to influence medical decisions.

 Posting your work early allows you to register your discovery prior to publication in a journal.
 A DOI timestamps your work and you can start earning citations.
 Once public, your work can be cited, commented on, and shared by you or others.